-Cell phones have created convenience, security, and the luxury of telecommuting – but they don’t call it a Blackberry for nothing.
-PDAs and cell phones have also created a society that expects to be able to reach you at any moment, or at least receive instant responses to their calls.
-Your cell phone or PDA not only robs you of your time during the day, but also during the evenings and on weekends when you are not at work.
+Cell phones have created convenience, security, and the luxury of telecommuting.
+PDAs and cell phones have also created a society that expects to be able to reach you at any moment or at least receive instant responses to their calls.
+Your cell phone or PDA not only robs you of your time during the day but also during the evenings and on weekends when you are not at work.

 If you make it easy for your staff and associates to interrupt you, they will.
 Too often, open-door policies are set up by human resource departments to create clear communication channels.
 Instead, they create a clog of employees lined up at your door seeking immediate answers to non-emergent issues.

 How many times have you been to a meeting that was scheduled to be an hour, and ended up lasting three?
 How often do you attend unnecessary meetings?
 Or meetings that run off-topic?
 Meetings can be a huge source of wasted time – your valuable time.
 In a senior management or ownership position, your day may consist of back-to-back meetings, leaving only your evening hours to complete the tasks that should have been done during the day.